1994 FIFA World Cup Group A: United States vs Colombia

 The match between the United States and Colombia saw the United States go ahead with just over 10 minutes to play in the first half, when Colombia defender Andrés Escobar turned a United States cross into his own net.
 The United States extended their lead early in the second half through Earnie Stewart, while Colombia could only manage a last-minute consolation goal and ended up losing 2–1.
-The result meant Colombia's chances of qualifying were no longer in their own hands; they would need to beat Switzerland and hope the United States would beat Romania to stand any chance of qualifying as one of the four best third-placed teams.
+The result was the first United States's win in a FIFA World Cup match since the historic United States vs. England in 1950 and meant Colombia's chances of qualifying were no longer in their own hands; they would need to beat Switzerland and hope the United States would beat Romania to stand any chance of qualifying as one of the four best third-placed teams.
 Escobar was blamed for the result by Colombians and was murdered shortly after returning to the country.

 Switzerland vs Colombia

-To have any hope of finishing in third place and a potential spot in the round of 16, Colombia needed a victory against already-qualified Switzerland, and took the lead through Hernán Gaviria just before half-time.
+To have any hope of finishing in third place and a potential spot in the round of 16, Colombia needed a victory against already-qualified Switzerland and also needed Romania to lose to the United States in the match played simultaneously.
+They took the lead through Hernán Gaviria just before half-time.
 Gaviria was substituted late in the second half, and his replacement, Harold Lozano, doubled Colombia's lead in the last minute of the game.
-Colombia had managed the win they needed, but they still required the United States to beat Romania in the group's other final game.
+Colombia had managed the win they needed, but were eliminated anyways because the United States lost 1-0 to Romania.